ptarmiganlabs/butler-sos-docs/content/en/docs/about/usecases.md

 weight = 30
 +++

-Below follow an overview of what Butler SOS can be used for.

 A complete list of metrics is available in the [reference section](/docs/reference/available_metrics/).

-## Monitor server metrics

-Some basic server metrics (free RAM and CPU load) are monitored by Butler SOS.
-You may have other, dedicated server monitoring tools too - Butler SOS does not replace these.
-It's however often convenient to have both server and Sense metrics side by side, thus Butler SOS includes some of the more important server metrics in addition to the Sense ones.

-These metrics are only stored in InfluxDB/Prometheus, i.e. not sent as MQTT messages.

-### Available memory/RAM

-As Qlik Sense is an in-memory analytics tool you *really* want to ensure that there is always available memory for users' apps.
-If your Sense server runs out of memory it's basically game over.
-Now, Sense is usually does a very good job to reclaim unused memory, but it's still critically important to monitor memory usage.

-One error scenario that's hard or impossible to catch without Butler SOS style monitoring is that of apps with cartesian products in them.
-They can easily consume tens of hundreds GByte of RAM within seconds, bringing a Sense server to a halt.
-Butler SOS has more than once proven its value when debugging this specific issue.

-### CPU load

-If a server is heavily loaded it will eventually be seen as slow(er) by end users, with associated badwill accumulating.

 ## Monitor Qlik Sense metrics